Genocs/genocs-library-docs/content/en/dotnet-templates/general/overview.md

 ## Documentation

-Read Documentation related to this Boilerplate here - https://genocs-blog.netlify.app/dotnet-templates/
+Read Documentation related to this Template here - https://genocs-blog.netlify.app/dotnet-templates/
 > Feel free to contribute to the Documentation Repository - https://github.com/Genocs/genocs-library-docs

 ## Getting Started

-To get started with this Boilerplate, here are the available options.
+To get started with this Template, here are the available options.

 - Install using the `Genocs CLI` tool.
-Use this for release versions of the Boilerplate only.
+Use this for release versions of the Template only.
 - Fork the Repository.
-Use this if you want to always keep your version of the Boilerplate up-to date with the latest changes.
+Use this if you want to always keep your version of the Template up-to date with the latest changes.

 > Make sure that your DEV enviroment is setup, [Read the Development Environment Guide](https://genocs-blog.netlify.app/dotnet-templates/general/development-environment/)